Singapore retail sales up 5.2% in February, boosted by Chinese New Year celebrations

 RETAIL SALES BOOSTED BY CHINESE NEW YEAR CELEBRATIONS

-While most retail industries recorded improved year-on-year sales in February due to the Chinese New Year boost, on a seasonally adjusted month-on-month basis, only the watches and jewellery, petrol service stations and computer and telecommunications equipment increased between 2.8 per cent and 5.6 per cent during this period.
+While most retail industries recorded improved year-on-year sales in February due to the Chinese New Year boost, on a seasonally adjusted month-on-month basis, the watches and jewellery, petrol service stations, and computer and telecommunications equipment increased between 2.8 per cent and 5.6 per cent during this period.

 SALES OF FOOD AND BEVERAGE SERVICES REMAIN WEAK